-operator in SQL is used to combine the results of two or more SELECT queries into a single result set.
+The UNION operator in SQL is used to combine the results of two or more SELECT queries into a single result set.
 It removes duplicates and returns a single result set that includes all rows from the component queries.
-The UNION
+The UNION operator is commonly used when you want to combine data from different tables or perform multiple queries and return a unified result.

-Here's how to use the UNION
+Here's how to use the UNION operator:

 Basic Syntax:

-: The tables you want to select data from.- Each
+SELECT columns: List the columns you want to retrieve in the result.table1andtable2: The tables you want to select data from.- Each

-statement should return the same number of columns with compatible data types.
+SELECTstatement should return the same number of columns with compatible data types.

 Example: